Vikingjonsson/love2d-pong/README.md

 # Pong 🎾

-Pong created with Löve2d and EmmyLua.
-This is a local multiplayer game.
+This is a local multiplayer version of Pong, created with Löve2d.

 ## Game Controls